CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_data_listener.md

 tone air-conduction hearing loss will be between 25 and about 60 dB in the better ear.

 The quantification of the listeners' hearing is done with left and right pure tone air-conduction audiograms.
 These measure the threshold at which people can hear a pure-tone sound.
-For more information about audiograms please visit our section on [audiograms](/docs/learning_resources/Hearing_impairment/edu_measuring_HI#audiograms).
+[More information](/docs/learning_resources/Hearing_impairment/edu_measuring_HI#audiograms).

 ## Data file formats and naming conventions